xiix0/scam/README.md

-In the Spring, I have counted 136 different kinds of weather inside of 24 hours.
+All say, "How hard it is that we have to die"--a strange complaint to come from the mouths of people who have had to live.
-		-- Mark Twain, on New England weather
+		-- Mark Twain, "Pudd'nhead Wilson's Calendar"